 For this recipe you don’t need too much equipment!
 To heat treat the flour, you will need a rimmed half sheet baking pan.

 If you are coating the bites in chocolate, make sure you have a microwave safe bowl to melt the chocolate in.
+I simply use a fork to balance the bites on for dipping into the chocolate.
+This way the melted chocolate can drip off the tongs of the fork back into the bowl.

 heat treat flour